-There may be times that you do not need to cover the cost of a repair, for example if the repair is covered by a home warranty or if your home is less than 1 year old some repairs may be deemed a defect.
-You can report defects through to our New Homes Customer Care team - Further details on defects can be found on page 22.
+There may be times that you do not need to cover the cost of a repair, for example if the repair is covered by a home warranty or if your home is less than one year old some repairs may be deemed a defect.
+You can report defects to our New Homes Customer Care Team.
+Further details on defects can be found on page 20.